 16. Can I initiate the video call through a link I share with the customer?

 While this is technically possible, and may even sound novel, we strongly recommend not to use this method.
 Web links are fraught with high risks of fraud for Banks and could inconvenience genuine customers.
 Any fraudster could send a link to a customer in the guise of video KYC and could potentially gain access to sensitive information.
 Therefore, we strongly recommend that Banks initiate this only within their web portals and their Mobile Apps which usually are built with several security features to protect customers from fraud.

 17. What are the other general precautions that the regulated entities must take to ensure that the Video KYC is full proof?

 The video call must be done in real time (video recording and uploading is not permitted), video is stored encrypted; questions in videos are varied to prevent spoofing attempts; quality of the video must verify the customer beyond doubt; sufficient liveness checks carried out by the officer; full audit logs maintained; video bears date and timestamp; audits done to verify that the compliance steps are enforced.
 While technology will play a major role and will push the boundaries of possibilities, the ultimate responsibility of this whole process rests with the regulated entity.

-About: We are building a digital identity verification platform that will benefit a billion people to securely and privately share their identities with companies.
-The latest Video KYC solution is set to revolutionize customer onboarding.
+About: We are building a digital identity and fraud prevention platform that will benefit a billion people to securely and privately share their identities with business that need them.
+The latest Video KYC solution from your friends at frslabs is set to revolutionize customer onboarding.